 Insurance companies have an entire legal team that denies and delays claims like yours every day.
 Their job is to keep as much of your money in their pockets for as long as possible in the hopes you give up.
 Remember, insurance companies are among the wealthiest companies in the world.
 They know denying and delaying claims keeps money in their pockets.
 Even if they have to bump up the offer throughout the negotiation process, they are earning interest on your money and making a profit on you.

 The Insurance Company is Required to Assess Your Claim in Good Faith

 You know that insurance companies exist to make a profit.
-You’ve paid your bills faithfully to protect you in case of a moment just like the one you are in now.
-However, the way insurance companies make a profit is denying and low balling client claims just like yours.
-Not every claim is worth a million dollars.
+You’ve paid your bills faithfully to protect yourself in case of a moment just like the one you are in now.
+However, insurance companies make a profit by denying and lowballing client claims just like yours.
+Not every car accident claim is worth a million dollars.
 However, any costs associated with the crash and the significant lifelong injury should be covered by the insurance company.

 Unless you are an insurance adjuster or personal injury lawyer, it can be hard to know how much your case is worth.
 If you settle early, you may not have received all of your medical treatments and achieved your recovery potential.
 If a surgery’s outcomes are not as successful as the doctors initially hoped, you may need to take a new medical direction with future complications.
 For this reason alone, you should avoid being rushed into accepting the first offer(s) from the insurance company.

 If you still help, give our legal team a call.